0vergrown/Handbook/src/content/docs/datapack/18-origins/01-guide/01-overview.md

 ```

 > A texture icon is a plain image: no enchantment glint, no item tooltip, no durability bar.
 Use the item form when you want those.

+> Icons larger than the slot are downscaled with smoothing, so fine detail and thin lines survive instead of dropping out.
+An icon authored at exactly 16×16 is drawn pixel-for-pixel.

 ## Powers come from Apoli